morgango/workshops/prompting/storytelling/README.md

 __NOTES__

-* All of the python code resides in the `storytelling.py` file and in the `common.py` library.
+* All of the python code resides in the `storytelling.py` file and in the `workplace_common` library.
 * Any of the configurations (API keys, etc. are handled automatically)